Our 7th Annual Washington To Washington

-Want to help us to make it happen?
+Want to help these kids explore the Great Outdoors?
 Visit our fundraising page

 - 6:00 – 9:00 pm — Pre-trip Bar-B-Q in D.C.

-- Leave D.C. around 10:00 a.m., driving in vans toward the Monongahela National Forest in West Virginia.
+- Leave D.C. around 9:00 a.m., driving vans toward the Grayson Highlands in SW Virginia.

-- Evening Activity — Games, Campfire, and more.
+- Evening Activity — Set up camp, get settled, and cook dinner.

 - Morning Activity — Art Projects

-- Evening Activity — Games, Lessons in Hiking Basics, and more.
+- Evening Activity — Games, cooking dinner, and ghost stories!

 - Day hike to waterfalls and swimming hole.

-- Hike to the top of Seneca Rocks!
+- Hike the Appalachian Trail to the top of Mt.
+Rogers, Virginia's highest peak!

-- Hang out, take pictures at the summit, and enjoy the view.
+- Hang out, take pictures, enjoy the view, and swim.

 - Closing Ceremony around the campfire, and present Hiker Awards.

-- Drive back to Washington, D.C., with a couple of group stops along the way.
+- Drive back to Washington, D.C., New Orleans, and Detroit, with a couple of group stops along the way.